dsmurl/mirror-ball/docs/initial-plan.md

   - Build script to publish to S3 `site/`
   - Write `docs/frontend-local-dev.md` and `docs/frontend-deploy.md` (each must include a back-link to the root `README.md`)
 10. Deploy & test
-  - Build and push API image; `pulumi up` for `dev`
+  - Build and push API image; perform two-stage deployment:
+    - Stage 1: Provision/update core infra via `pulumi up` (resources only)
+    - Stage 2: Update service wiring via `pulumi up` providing image URI and env vars from CI (e.g., `ALLOWED_EMAIL_DOMAINS`)
   - Upload site assets to S3 `site/`
   - Manual test scenarios for dev and admin
   - Write `docs/runbook.md` (checklist for verification; include a back-link to the root `README.md`)
+  - Add `destroy.yml` workflow using OIDC to assume `mirrorball-destroyer` and run `pulumi destroy` (document in `docs/ci-cd.md` and `docs/infra-setup.md`).

 #### 15) Open Questions / Decisions to Confirm
 - Keep single bucket with `site/` and `images/` prefixes vs separate buckets?
 (Plan assumes single bucket.)
 - Use Hosted UI redirect URIs tied to CloudFront domain only, or also localhost for dev?
 (Recommend both.)
 - Do we need full-text search on metadata?
 (Plan assumes simple filters/prefix scans.)
 - Prefer App Runner in target region; fallback to ECS Fargate if App Runner is unavailable.
- - Which domain control approach do you prefer initially?
-   - A: API-only allowlist (fastest; controlled via `allowedEmailDomains` config)
-   - B: Federated login with Google Workspace OIDC restricted to company domain (identity-layer enforcement; no native signup)
-   - C: Disable self-registration and manually invite/create users with company emails in the user pool (no code, manual admin step)
+DECISION: Use App Runner in `us-west-2`.
+- Domain control approach: DECISION — Option A (API-only allowlist via `allowedEmailDomains`).
+Behavior: if unset/empty, no restriction.
  - DynamoDB data access:
    - Start with minimal helpers + Zod at edges (recommended for MVP), or adopt a library now?
    - If library: prefer DynamoDB Toolbox for ergonomics; confirm Deno compatibility in your environment.